-VII SOCIAL SERVICES Skip to Q. 12
+VII SOCIAL SERVICES

+If no child skip to Q.12

-FOR CHILDREN UNDER 5 (i.e. TO MOTHER OR PERSON CARING FOR CHILD) Code Not under 5, DIA SKIP TO Q.4 Child
+FOR CHILDREN UNDER 5 (i.e. TO MOTHER OR PERSON CARING FOR CHILD) Not under 5, DNA SKIP TO Q.4

-1. Do you get welfare milk for him/her - at the cheaper rate Child
+1. Do you get welfare milk for him/her - at the cheaper rate

 - free

 or not at all?

 DK

-2. ASK MOTHER OF CHILD UNDER 5 CODE (EACH) MOTHER ONLY Have you visited the child Child welfare clinic in the last year X Does Not Apply and obtained anything there Y Visited and obtained goods } SKIP for the children?
-0 Visited but not obtained goods } TO 1 DK Q.3 2 Goods obtained but not visited ASK 3 Neither visited nor goods obtained Q.2(a)
+2. ASK MOTHER OF CHILD UNDER 5 CODE (EACH) MOTHER ONLY Have you visited the child X Does Not Apply welfare clinic in the last year Y Visited and obtained goods } SKIP and obtained anything there 0 Visited but not obtained goods } TO for the children?
+1 DK Q.3 2 Goods obtained but not visited } ASK 3 Neither visited nor goods obtained } Q.2(a)

-(a) Have you ever visited the clinic?
-Child
+(a) Have you ever visited the clinic? yes

-yes

 no

 DK

 3. ASK MOTHER OF CHILD UNDER 5 CODE (EACH) MOTHER

 Did you have your last baby in hospital Does Not Apply SKIP

 or at home?
-Home TO
+Home } TO

 DK Q.4

 Hospital ASK Q.3(a)

-(a) Was it on the National Health?
-Child
+(a) Was it on the National Health? yes

-yes

 no

 DK

 4. ASK PARENTS OF CHILDREN AT SCHOOL CODE EACH CHILD

 What school does your child attend?
 Does Not Apply SKIP TO Q.9

-CODE TYPE
+WRITE IN NAME CODE TYPE

-WRITE IN NAME FROM LIST
+FROM LIST

 OPPOSITE

-CODE WHETHER BUILT PRE-1940 BUILT 1940 OR LATER
+CODE WHETHER BUILT PRE-1940

+BUILT 1940 OR LATER

 5. ASK PARENTS OF CHILDREN AT SCHOOL CODE EACH CHILD

-Does he/she normally take meals ASK
+Does he/she normally take meals at school?
+ASK

-at school? yes, always or nearly always
+yes, always or nearly always } Q.5

-yes, but sometimes at home Q.5
+yes, but sometimes at home } (a)

-or elsewhere (a)
+or elsewhere

 no ASK Q.5(b)

 DK SKIP TO Q.6